SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: Data

-The different SPT surveys have different depths and therefore, at fixed detection SNR, the cluster candidate lists have different purity levels.\footnote{Over a fixed survey area, and above a given SNR cut, a given fixed number of false detections due to noise fluctuations is expected.
-However, a sufficiently deep survey would also detect many clusters (and thus obtain a highly pure candidate list), whereas an extremely shallow survey would detect no or very few clusters (and thus produce a low-purity candidate list that mostly consists of false detections).} To keep the purity of the cluster samples extracted from the SPT sub-surveys roughly constant, we apply different cuts in the SPT SNR ($\xi>4.25$ for SPTpol~500d, $\xi>4.5$ for SPT-SZ, and $\xi>5$ for SPTpol~ECS), and we apply a different (lower) $\lambda_\mathrm{min}(z)$ to SPTpol~500d (blue in Fig.~\ref{fig:lambda_min}).
+The different SPT surveys have different depths and therefore, at fixed detection significance $\xi$, the cluster candidate lists have different purity levels.\footnote{Over a fixed survey area, and above a given $\xi$ cut, a given fixed number of false detections due to noise fluctuations is expected.
+However, a sufficiently deep survey would also detect many clusters (and thus obtain a highly pure candidate list), whereas an extremely shallow survey would detect no or very few clusters (and thus produce a low-purity candidate list that mostly consists of false detections).} To keep the purity of the cluster samples extracted from the SPT sub-surveys roughly constant, we apply different cuts in the detection significance ($\xi>4.25$ for SPTpol~500d, $\xi>4.5$ for SPT-SZ, and $\xi>5$ for SPTpol~ECS), and we apply a different (lower) $\lambda_\mathrm{min}(z)$ to SPTpol~500d (blue in Fig.~\ref{fig:lambda_min}).

 MCMF can use DES data only for clusters up to redshift $z\lesssim1.1$.
 As can be seen in Fig.~\ref{fig:lambda_min}, $\lambda_\mathrm{min}$ starts to steeply increase above redshift $z\gtrsim1$, indicating that only high-richness clusters can be confirmed beyond this redshift.
-To confirm clusters at higher redshifts, we also run MCMF on data from the Wide-field Infrared Survey Explorer (WISE; \cite{WISEobservatory}) and repeat the analysis along random lines of sight to determine $\lambda_\mathrm{min}(z)$.
+To confirm clusters at higher redshifts, we also run MCMF on data from the Wide-field Infrared Survey Explorer (WISE) \cite{WISEobservatory} and repeat the analysis along random lines of sight to determine $\lambda_\mathrm{min}(z)$.
 The thick lines in Fig.~\ref{fig:lambda_min} show the complete model for $\lambda_\mathrm{min}(z)$ with the transition from DES to WISE data at redshift $z=1.1$.

 Over the full SPT footprint, there are 747 confirmed clusters above $\xi>5$ and $z>0.25$.
 This sample is already twice as large as the one used in our previous cluster cosmology analyses based on SPT-SZ \citep{dehaan16, bocquet19}.
-When we apply the (lower) SPT SNR cuts discussed above, along with the confirmation using MCMF and $\lambda_\mathrm{min}(z)$, we obtain our fiducial cluster cosmology sample of 1,005 confirmed clusters, a sample that is almost three times as large as the SPT-SZ cosmology catalog.
+When we apply the (lower) cut in the SPT detection significance as discussed above, along with the confirmation using MCMF and $\lambda_\mathrm{min}(z)$, we obtain our fiducial cosmology sample of 1,005 confirmed clusters, a sample that is almost three times as large as the SPT-SZ cosmology catalog.

 To summarize, outside of the DES overlap area (approximately 27\% of the total survey area), we select 110 clusters according to

 Within the DES overlap region (approximately 73\% of the survey area), the selection is